Bart Reijnen is the President of Airbus Helicopters, Inc. and Head of the North America region.

-In this position, Romain is responsible for developing and executing the overall company strategy in the U.S. and Canadian helicopter market, managing the company’s resources, meeting key performance objectives, and overseeing the 1,000 Airbus Helicopters employees in the region.
+In this position, Bart is responsible for developing and executing the overall company strategy in the U.S. and Canadian helicopter markets, managing the company’s resources, meeting key performance objectives, and overseeing more than 1,100 Airbus Helicopters employees in the region.

 Niko Szodruch leads customer support for Airbus helicopter operators across North America.
 In his executive role, he is responsible for supporting the more than 800 customers across the region, analyzing and understanding the service needs of current and potential customers, and proposing the right level of solutions in line with their unique needs and an evolving market environment.
 In addition, he leads development of the company’s strategic service plan to help drive improvements as well as grow and sustain business.